Beam of Light (Patricia Paay album): Background

 In 1975, Paay returned to working as a solo artist after spending two years as the lead singer of the Dutch music band Heart, who were signed to the EMI-Bovema label.
 When they disbanded in 1975, Paay remained signed to EMI to relaunch her solo career, whereas the rest of Heart signed to Ariola under the new name Limousine.
 Paay soon went to England to record Beam of Light at Abbey Road Studios, with Steve Harley as the producer, who at the time was in a relationship with Paay's sister, Yvonne Keeley.
 The album was recorded with contributions from members of Cockney Rebel, primarily Jim Cregan on guitar and Duncan Mackay on keyboards.
 Bassist George Ford and drummer Stuart Elliott play on three tracks, while others feature Herbie Flowers on bass and Tony Newman on drums.

 In addition to producing the album, Harley had Paay record a version of Cockney Rebel's 1973 song "Sebastian", as well as one of his newly penned songs, "Understand".
 Steve Harley and Cockney Rebel also recorded their "Understand" during the summer of 1975 for their fourth studio album Timeless Flight.
 Paay contributes backing vocals on Cockney Rebel's recording of the track.

+Speaking of her working relationship with Harley, Paay told The Evening News in 1977, "He helped me produce an album in London and we argued all the time.
+He is very strong and stubborn about his work and I wasn't used to the way he spoke to me.
+But I respect his judgement and I'd certainly like to work with him again."